Fox-ML-infrastructure/FoxML_Core/LEGAL/DATA_RETENTION_DELETION_POLICY.md

 # Fox ML Infrastructure — Data Retention & Deletion Policy

 > **Document Hierarchy:** This document is provided for guidance only.
-In case of any conflict, `COMMERCIAL_LICENSE controls for free use.
+In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` controls for free use.

 > **Commercial Licensees Only:** This document applies only to commercial licensees with explicit written agreements. free users are not eligible for the policies, services, or terms described here.